bot-wheels/docs/docs/research/rl-algorithms/DQN.md

 ![image1](../../assets/DQN/image1.png)

+*Image created by:Mike Wang*

 A major issue with Q-learning is that the Q-table method becomes impractical when there are too many states and actions to calculate.
 In such cases, the table can grow too large.

 The solution to this problem is Deep Q-learning (DQL), which is an extension of Q-learning that uses a neural network instead of a Q-table.
 The difference is that in Q-learning, the Q-table gives us simple values, but in DQL, the neural network outputs action-value pairs.

 ![image2](../../assets/DQN/image2.png)

+*Image created by:Sergios Karagiannakos*

 Deep Q-Network (DQN) refers to the neural network used in DQL to approximate Q-values.
 This helps in handling environments with large or continuous state spaces, making decision-making more efficient.